 For reference, I would have gotten her something heavier if she was in a “mood,” like a slice of veggie pizza or old-fashioned donut, and something healthier if I knew she was on a health kick, like a well-massaged kale salad.
 I’m not a huge fan of kale but know she is.

 Make time for community.

 Anyway, I’m at an age where a lot of people are starting to get married and have kids.
 Some people fall off the face of the earth, and some make time to maintain their friendships.

 Recently someone said to me, “So-and-so has disappeared since meeting so-and-so.”
 I asked, “Did I do that when I first met Pete?.”
 She said no.

 Besides my marriage, having a healthy community is important to me.
 I want to be the person who makes effort to maintain friendships and other areas of my life that I associate with “me.”
 My husband feels the same and has his guy time, soccer, etc.

 With some of our friends at our Chinese Wedding Reception.
-I’ll share more photos from the party soon!
+You can see more pictures from the party here.

 One of my pet peeves is when someone calls and awakens from the dead when their romantic relationship ends, or if their partner is out of town and they don’t have anything to do.
 Are other people here only when it’s good for you?

 There are times I get anti-social or caught up in work and know I’m showing up less for others.
 Guess what?
 You get what you give, and I know that if I’m not showing up well I can’t expect to get much back.
 The correlation is clear, just like how much money I make is determined by how much I’m showing up to work.